coder/docs/environments/lifecycle.md

 3. `Execution of ~/personalize`
 Execution of this script allows you to customize your personal development Environment on each rebuild.
-Read more [here](./personalization.md) on personalization.
+Read more on personalization[here](./personalization.md).